 Cinema digital signage encompasses both digital posters and screens or video walls.
 The former is a superior replacement to the traditional static poster for a number of reasons.
 Firstly, one digital poster serves the function of infinite traditional ones as full-display images can be rotated on a playlist.
 This can be a great space-saving investment for smaller independent theatres in particular.

 From a cost and environmental perspective, cinemas no longer need to source and discard a constant stream of marketing collateral that quickly becomes outdated as films cycle out.
-Receiving digital files that can be uploaded instantly, rather than installed on-site, enhances every aspect of marketing distribution.
+Receiving digital files that can be uploaded instantly, rather than installed on-site via digital posters, enhances every aspect of marketing distribution.
 The centrepiece of an increasing number of cinemas is a video wall, often split to show a variety of trailers.
 At peak times when ticketing and concessions queues are long, engaging cinema-goers with the latest trailers are the most effective way to maintain customer satisfaction.

-Foyer trailers are also helpful to customers deciding on a back-up film choice should the movie they originally have come to see be sold out.
+Foyer trailers are also helpful to customers deciding on a backup film choice should the movie they originally have come to see be sold out.

 Trailers are obviously invaluable at building hype around upcoming films and enticing future ticket sales.
 One cinema marketing challenge, however, is the number of people who arrive too late to their showing and miss the pre-roll trailers.
 This is overcome by showing trailers on screens strategically placed to face customers as they leave the theatre.

 A significant proportion of a cinema’s revenue comes from its concessions stand.
 A great way to drive sales is through digital menu boards or full-screen ads interspersed on other screens in-between media.
-Eye-catching imagery and enticing videos can be the difference between a cinema-goer walking into the theatre empty-handed or cradling a hotdog, bag of popcorn and drink.
+Eye-catching imagery and enticing videos can be the difference between a cinema-goer walking into the theatre empty-handed or cradling a hotdog, bag of popcorn, and drink.